UDynamic/urban-logistics-decision-support-system/README.md

 - **Community Support & Ecosystem**
   All three technologies have strong community support, good documentation, and maintainable patterns for long-term project growth.

-✅ **Summary**
-By combining **Material UI, shadcn/ui, and Tailwind CSS**, the project achieves a **balance of speed, flexibility, and consistency**, enabling rapid development of both standard and custom UI components while maintaining a maintainable and scalable styling architecture.

 ---